jchaconm/personal-site/content/authors/admin/_index.md

 title: José Chacón Mejía
 email: ""
 ---
 José Chacón is a Computer Engineer.
-His research interests include Natural Language Processing, Computer Vision, Audio Processing and Computer Music.
+Recently, he's been interested in exploring Machine Learning fields in order to build applications that could make a positive impact in society.
+His research interests include propaganda and fake news detection, Pose Estimation, Audio Processing and Music Generation.Outside of his field, José is passionate about collecting music , action figures and attending to concerts.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/JOSE CHACON RESUME.pdf" "newtab" >}}resumé{{< /staticref >}}.